run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/additional-features/project-management/simple-agile-management/simple-agile-management.md

 1. Access the main menu Inegrated Management \> Simple – Agile Management;

-2. Click on “Workspace” and give a name to create the new workspace;
+2. Click on “Workspace” and give a name to create the new Workspace;

 3. Each Workspace will have in its home screen a summary of Sprints and its deadlines: